Chemical Reactions-based Detection Mechanism for Molecular Communications: Abstract

 \section{Abstract}

-In molecular communications, the direct detection of signaling molecules may be challenging due to the lack of suitable sensors and interference from co-existing substances in the environment.
-Motivated by examples in nature, we investigate an indirect detection mechanism using chemical reactions between the signaling molecules and a molecular probe to produce an easy-to-measure product at the receiver.
-The underlying reaction-diffusion equations that describe the concentrations of the reactant and product molecules in the system are non-linear and coupled, and cannot be solved in closed-form.
-To analyze these molecule concentrations, we develop an efficient iterative algorithm by discretizing the time variable and solving for the space variables in each time step.
-We also derive insightful closed-form solutions for a special case.
-The accuracy of the proposed algorithm is verified by particle-based simulations.
-Our results show that the concentration of the product molecules has a similar characteristic over time as the concentration of the signaling molecules.
-We analyze the bit error rate (BER) for a threshold detector and highlight that significant improvements in the BER can be achieved by carefully choosing the molecular probe and optimizing the detection threshold.
+In molecular communications, the direct detection of signaling molecules may be challenging due to a lack of suitable sensors and interference from co-existing substances in the environment.
+Motivated by research in molecular biology, we investigate an indirect detection mechanism using chemical reactions between the signaling molecules and a molecular probe to produce an easy-to-measure product at the receiver.
+We consider two implementations of the proposed detection mechanism, i.e., unrestricted probe movement and probes restricted to a volume around the receiver.
+In general, the resulting reaction-diffusion equations that describe the concentrations of the reactant and product molecules in the system are non-linear and coupled, and cannot be solved in closed form.
+To evaluate these molecule concentrations, we develop an efficient iterative algorithm by discretizing the time variable and solving for the space variables of the concentration equations in each time step.
+The accuracy of our proposed algorithm is verified by particle-based simulations.
+In the special case when the concentration of the unrestricted probes is high and not changed significantly by the chemical reaction compared to the signaling molecule concentration, we can obtain insightful closed-form solutions.
+Our results show that the concentrations of the product molecules and the signalling molecules share a similar characteristic over time, i.e., a single peak and a long tail.
+The peak and tail values of the product molecule concentration can be controlled by choosing probes with suitable parameters, e.g., the diffusion coefficient, reaction rate, and released quantity.
+We analyze the bit error rate (BER) of the system for a threshold decision rule.
+Furthermore, we highlight that by carefully choosing the molecular probe and optimizing the decision threshold, the BER can be improved significantly and outperform that of a direct detection system.
+Moreover, when molecular probes are kept in a small volume around the receiver, fewer resources, i.e., probe molecules, are needed to achieve the same BER and an even higher data rate compared to the case when they are not restricted.